tigawanna/nestjs-intro/docs/intro.md

+## Generic clean code concepts

+**1. Modules:**

+- Encapsulate functionalities like controllers, services, and repositories.
+- Promote code organization, reusability, and maintainability.

+**2. Providers:**

+- Represent services, repositories, or any objects offering functionalities.
+- Encapsulate business logic and data access, improving separation of concerns.

+**3. Controllers:**

+- Act as entry points for HTTP requests.
+- Handle requests, process data using providers, and return responses.

+**4. Repositories:**

+- Provide data access logic, often used with databases or external sources.
+- Abstract data access layer, decoupling controllers from specific implementations.

+**5. DTOs (Data Transfer Objects):**

+- Define data structure and validation rules for data exchange between layers.
+- Improve code clarity, enforce data integrity, and reduce coupling.

+## NestJS and Architectural Patterns

+**1. NestJS and MVC:**

+- While not strictly an MVC framework itself, NestJS heavily borrows concepts from the **Model-View-Controller (MVC)** architectural pattern.
+- Controllers act as the entry point (like Views), handling incoming requests and delegating logic to services (like Models).
+- Services encapsulate business logic and interact with data access layers (like Repositories).
+- This separation of concerns promotes maintainability and testability.

+**2. Other Architectural Patterns in NestJS:**

+- **Layered Architecture:** Organizes application into layers with specific responsibilities (presentation, business logic, data access).
+- **Microservices Architecture:** Decouples application into independent, loosely coupled services communicating through APIs.
+- **Event-Driven Architecture:** Relies on asynchronous communication through events to trigger actions and maintain data consistency.
+- **Clean Architecture:** Focuses on separating business logic from application-specific details, promoting adaptability and maintainability.

+**Choosing the Right Architecture:**

+- The best architecture depends on your project's specific needs and complexity.
+- Consider factors like scalability, maintainability, and developer experience when making your decision.

+**Additional Considerations:**

+- NestJS is flexible and can be adapted to different architectural patterns.
+- Understanding these patterns can help you design well-structured and scalable applications.

 ## Module
 A fundamental building block that acts as a container for various components like controllers, services, and other related functionalities.
 It's like a Lego brick that helps you structure and organize your application in a clean and modular way.
 Here are some key points about NestJS modules: